Jumbee: Regional

-Trinidad and Tobago
+British Virgin Islands and United States Virgin Islands

-A Moko jumbie is a protecting spirit in Trinidad and Tobago.
+A Mocko Jumbie is a cultural stilt-dancer from the BVI and USVI, often seen in Caribbean Carnival parades.
+The name combines the elements of "jumbie" — a spiritual entity - and "Moko" — a tall, watchful deity who guards, heals, and delivers retribution.

 The Bahamas

 As Elsie Worthington Clews Parsons captured in a 1918 transcription of an old Bahamian story, the jumbee in Jamaica is often called a "sprit": "Dese sprits which you call witch people, dey lives in de air."

 Jamaica and Barbados

-In Jamaica and Barbados, a jumbee is called a duppy.
+In Jamaica and Barbados, the old Akan word "duppy" is used rather than the Kikongo-rooted word "jumbee."

 Montserrat

 In the folk religion of Montserrat, a jumbie is a ghost, or spirit of the dead.
 Jumbies are said to possess people during ceremonies called jumbie dances, which are accompanied by jumbie drums.
 Four couples perform a set of five progressively quicker quadrilles during the jumbie dance, switching out with other couples until someone is eventually possessed by a jumbie.

 Jumbies receive numerous small offerings from Montserratians, such as a few drops of rum or food.
 They are also the subject of numerous superstitions.
 It is believed that the spirit separates from the body three days after death, at which point the havoc begins.
 Jumbies are believed to have the ability to shape-shift, usually taking the form of a dog, pig, or more likely, a cat.